Check Your Cut Without Removing The Bandage

 Where will EMFT go from here?

-If this sounds interesting to anyone, contact Dr. Karlheinz Bock the acting director for Fraunhofer Institute for Modular State Technology EMFT, and let him know about your interest.
-(Source)
+If this sounds interesting to anyone, contact Dr. Karlheinz Bock, the acting director for Fraunhofer Institute for Modular State Technology EMFT (Source)

 For more information about Infection Detection Dressings click here.